ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 Outside of the board package, there is also a Player class that represents an individual Player.
 The Player class works with application tier services to perform actions like signing in/leaving a game/creating a game/picking an opponent.

+A Validate class is also included outside of the board package.
+This class is a pure fabrication, with the responsibility of ensuring that proposed moves adhere to the rules of checkers before they are allowed to be made.
+The rational behind creating this class was to keep cohesion high within the Board class.
+Additionally, we did not feel that it was the responsibility of the Board class to enforce the rules, but to serve as a representation of the current game space.

 ### Tier: Application

 The components of the Application tier work to manage information and logic which span the entirety of the application.
 Additionally, these components are responsible for providing client specific services needed by the UI tier.